 “Here they come!”
-Racing toward us is a huge pod of dolphins eager to ride the bow waves, their dorsal fins slicing through the water like hot knives through butter.
+Racing toward us was a huge pod of dolphins eager to play in the cruise ship’s bow waves, their dorsal fins slicing through the Sea of Cortez like hot knives through butter.

 Propelled by the swell, they weave in and around each other with the deftness of a con man’s shell game.
 One cheeky dolphin performs a logroll then disappears beneath the waves.
 “Weeeeee!”
 I squeal to myself as he spins, imagining what he might be thinking.